-Our free RAID calculator can determine how much usable disk space you can get with specified number of hard disk drives in different RAID configurations.
+Our free RAID calculator can determine how much usable space you can get with specified number of drives in different RAID configurations.

 Calculator supports: RAID 0, RAID 1, RAID 5, RAID 6, RAID 10, RAID 50, and RAID 60.